Tabletop FT-ICR

 Can it support mobile labs?

-That is the target use case: a high-resolution instrument that can be planned into a mobile or site-adjacent workflow instead of requiring a full conventional FT-ICR lab.
+Yes — that is the target use case.
+A high-resolution instrument that can be planned into a mobile or site-adjacent workflow instead of requiring a full conventional FT-ICR lab, thanks to its permanent-magnet, room-temperature design.